 Pre-pack the basics.
 Avoid the last-minute rush to gather all your supplies on game day.
 Fill a toolbox with all the essential grilling gear, decorations and emergency items.
 This can be left in the vehicle along with a bin for dirty dishes or trash.

 Upgrade your tools.
 Add some class to your tailgating festivities with a few key upgrades.
-Our King of the Grill Barbecue Set is a nice addition to the tailgate stocked toolbox.
+Our Grill Master Barbeque Tool Set is a nice addition to the tailgate stocked toolbox.
 Other upgrades to raise the bar on your entertainment style include a rapid beer chiller or a custom steak brander.

 Drink & Food